 Experience a festive Christmas as a member

 What does Christmas mean to you?
-Meandering through lively craft markets, hearing carols sung by jolly choirs, marveling at winter illuminations, indulging in cosy knits or smelling chestnuts roasting on an open fire?
-If you're keen to make your Christmas more about the special moments, here are some reasons why a National Trust membership could open your eyes to a truly festive Christmas experience.
+Is it hanging up decorations, hearing festive music or smelling chestnuts roasting on an open fire?
+If you're keen to make Christmas even more magical this year, here's how National Trust membership could bring you a truly festive Christmas experience.

 Create handmade decorations

-Stunning winter landscapes are waiting for you to walk amongst them.
+When you become a member, winter walks are made even better because you know you’re helping us to care for these beautiful places.
 The trees are speckled with winter berries, and frost gives the grass, shrubs and foliage a slight twinkle in the morning sunrise.
 The stillness of winter can bring peace and quiet to a woodland walk and a breath of fresh air to your favourite place.
-With over 500 places to enjoy and free car parking for members, why not try a different Boxing Day stroll this year?
-Head to the Brecon Beacons for a bracing mountain walk, or the coast at Blakeney Nature Reserve, Norfolk, to enjoy the sea air.
-To warm yourself up, we’ve even got walks with pubs suggested on route.

-Whether you’re a crowd dodger, food lover or craft enthusiast, if you’re seeking a unique Christmas experience then joining the National Trust is a great place to start.
-Not only will you get to enjoy historical Christmas celebrations at our places and Boxing Day walks in timeless landscapes, you’ll also be helping us to continue our work for many more festive seasons to come.
+Whether you’re a history enthusiast, food lover or crafting expert, if you’re seeking a unique Christmas experience then joining the National Trust is a great place to start.
+Not only will you get to enjoy historical Christmas celebrations and more at many National Trust places, you’ll also be helping us to continue our vital conservation work for many more festive seasons to come.